kurtiz/ssh-mate/README.md

 # ssh-mate
 SSH Mate is a user-friendly terminal application designed to simplify SSH connections by providing easy access to host information.
+With SSH Mate, you can effortlessly manage and connect to your SSH hosts without the need to remember or type their IP addresses or hostnames.
+The application offers a secure and encrypted storage solution for your host details and uses a simple text-based user interface to enhance your workflow.
+Say goodbye to manual entry and streamline your SSH connections with SSH Mate.